Mrs. Sharon Koller

 We believe that the World Language department at Schuylkill Valley encourages and motivates the students to develop competency in the world language they aspire to learn.
 Students shall strive to achieve a balance between accuracy in communication, grammar structures, oral proficiency, active performance activities, and cultural awareness.
 A comprehensive program of listening, speaking, reading and writing will assure the foundation of the world language.
 The process of learning the language continually evolves from simple utterances, through the forming of sentences, to the accurate use of all the phases of communication.

 Mrs. Sharon K. Koller has been a teacher at Schuylkill Valley High School since September 1984.
 She is a graduate of Kutztown University where she received a B. S. degree in Secondary Education.
 Her teaching certificate includes both Spanish and Russian.
 In the summer of 1986, Sra.
 Koller attended Millersville University to study German.
 In the late 1980's she received a Master in Education in Curriculum and Instruction.
 In the early 1990's Sra.
 Koller attended Temple University to take several courses in educational administration.
 In 1998 she received a Masters in the Art of Teaching from Marygrove College.
 In 2005 Sra.
 Koller attended Alvernia College to complete her certification in Special Education.

 Currently Sra.
-Koller teaches Honors Spanish 1, Academic Spanish 1, Honors Spanish 2, and Spanish 3.
+Koller teaches Honors Spanish 1, Academic Spanish 2, Honors Spanish 2, Spanish 3 and Spanish 4.
 She is the current World Language Department Chairperson.